Kvieta1990/ornl-pd/doc/data_tools/nomad.md

     ```

     With the first way, the program will ask for a few user inputs while running.
 With the second way, it will run directly, taking the `<IPTS>` number and assume the submission number of `1`.
 With the third way, one can also specify the submission number of an `<IPTS>` -- for some experiments, there may be some continuation runs and each run has a certain submission number, `1, 2, 3, ...`.

+- `addie_nom`

+    Run a local version of `ADDIE` for data reduction and post-processing.
+This local version is using the local conda environment under the name of [Dr. Yuanpeng Zhang](https://www.ornl.gov/staff-profile/yuanpeng-zhang) on Analysis cluster.